signalfx/integrations/collectd-nginx-plus/docs/stream.server.zone.sent.md

 metric_type: cumulative_counter
 ---
 ### Server Zone Bytes Sent
-The total number of bytes received from clients.
+The total number of bytes received from clients across a single stream server status zone.
 This metric is reported with dimension `stream.server.zone.name` to indicate the name of the stream server status zone.